AlbertCarri/AlbertCarri/README.md

 - 👋 Hi, I’m @AlbertCarri
 - 👀 I’m interested in programming
-- 🌱 I’m currently learning Javascript
+- 🌱 I’m currently learning HTML, CSS, Javascript, React.ja, Next.js y Tailwind CSS
-- 💞️ I’m looking to collaborate on any javascript project
+- 💞️ I’m looking to collaborate on any project
-- 📫 How to reach me "ae_carrizo@hotmail.com"
+- 📫 How to reach me "wottan@live.com.ar"

 <!---
 AlbertCarri/AlbertCarri is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.